-Traditional highlights can be created with bright, ultraviolet hues to dark, rich shades of purple including lilac, lavender, and periwinkle on the lighter side to burgundy, plum, and violet on the other color spectrum.
+Traditional highlights can be created with bright, ultraviolet hues to dark, rich shades of purple, including lilac, lavender, and periwinkle on the lighter side, to burgundy, plum, and violet on the other color spectrum.

 Warm skin complexions work amazingly with purples with more of a red hint, while cool tones pair with bluish-purple shades.

 When it comes to purple hairstyles, maintenance is a breeze since you won’t be going full-blown, solid violet on your hair.
-Just make sure you own color-safe products at all times, and for sure, you’ll be rocking this luxurious hue superbly!
+Just make sure you own color-safe products at all times, and you’ll be rocking this luxurious hue superbly!